 So, it’s safe to assume plenty of grapes you’ve never heard of produce delicious wines that you have also never heard of.
 In light of this, we chose 5 grapes we believe there's a good chance you haven't heard of.
 And if you already know them all, amazing!

-Common to Chile and Argentina (where it is called “Criolla Chica”), Pais only recently lost its seat as the #1 most planted grape in Chile to Cabernet Sauvignon.
+Common to Chile and Argentina (where it is called “Criolla Chica”), pais only recently lost its seat as the #1 most planted grape in Chile to Cabernet Sauvignon.
 Of all the grapes on this list, you need to be the most careful about where you get it, and what style you get.
 You can trust our selection of them, though.
-Julio's from Chile, so it's important for us to showcase his homeland’s best offerings (which explains why the Chilean wine section is juuust a bit bigger than the others!).
+Julio's from Chile, so it's important for us to showcase his homeland’s best offerings.

-If you want to understand this Varietal on its own, try Pessoa da Vinha - Reserva - Touriga Nacional 2013 from the Douro region of Portugal.
-At only $16 per bottle, it's an complete steal.
+If you want to understand this Varietal on its own, try Barao de Vilar Touriga Nacional 2015 from the Douro region of Portugal.
+At only $17 per bottle, it's a complete steal.
 Many customers have mentioned they'd spend significantly more for it.
 Please, please, please give it a half an hour to open up before drinking!

 Sicily is having a moment.
 And for good reason.
-Because of it’s unique soil, and the fact that you literally can’t plant a vineyard that won’t be affected by the sea, Sicilian wines, red or white, carry a level of minerality that borders on salinity.
-Grillo, a grape essentially native to the island, packs that stunning mineral profile in with decadent ripe fruit and balancing citrus (mostly lime) and acidity.
-You can thank the Mediterranean for all that!
-For a delicious example, check out Paolo Cali’s “Blues” from 2015.
-Try to get some seafood, too.
-Shrimp scampi is a sure bet.
+Because of its unique soil, and the fact that you literally can’t plant a vineyard that won’t be affected by the sea, Sicilian wines, red or white, carry a level of minerality that borders on salinity.
+Catarratto, a grape essentially native to the island, packs that stunning mineral profile in with earthy and floral aromas alongside tart tropical fruit and balancing citrus.

 So there you have it!
 5 grape varieties that you may not have heard of, but can find in abundance at Grand Cata.
 Look out for these grapes during our #DailyCata, or take one of these home next time you stop in!